25 Words to Know When Discussing Autism

 A principle of ABA Therapy.
 There are two types of reinforcement: positive reinforcement and negative reinforcement.
 Positive reinforcement is when a positive consequence is presented immediately following the behavior to increase the likelihood of that behavior occurring again.
 Negative reinforcement is the removal of a negative stimulus to decrease the probability of that behavior from occurring again.

 A plan that ensures a student with any disability, physical or mental, will receive accommodations that will help him or her to achieve academic success.

-Individualized education program (I.E.P.)
+Individualized education plan (I.E.P.)

 A plan developed to ensure that a child who has a disability will receive specialized instruction and related services so he or she may be educated effectively.

 A change from one environment or activity to another.
 Transitions can be hard for a person with autism.
 It sometimes helps if warnings are given before a transition.